bernard357/mcp-watch/docs/setup-influxdb-grafana.md

 # Setup MCP Watch with InfluxDB and Grafana

-On this page you will find instructions to install [MCP Watch](https://github.com/bernard357/mcp-pump) with [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) and [Grafana](http://grafana.org/).
+On this page you will find instructions to install [MCP Watch](https://github.com/bernard357/mcp-watch) with [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) and [Grafana](http://grafana.org/).

 ![architecture](media/architecture-influxdb-grafana.png)

 Everything you need can be installed on one single computer, or on multiple:
-- the `mcp-pump` software
+- the `mcp-watch` software
 - the InfluxDB database
 - the Grafana web dashboard

-The computer that will run `mcp-pump` should be given access to public Internet, so that it can interact with the API endpoints and fetch data from them.
+The computer that will run `mcp-watch` should be given access to public Internet, so that it can interact with the API endpoints and fetch data from them.

 ## Install InfluxDB as data store